CureSaba/mechjeb2-transelater/README.md

 # Mechjeb2-transelater
 Mechjeb unofficial transelater

-Start the program and enter the code of the language you want to translate Some country need to chenge output file after this program when the program ends like this
+Start the program and enter the code of the language you want to translate/n Some country need to chenge output file after this program when the program ends like this
 ```
 Localization